Susan Rice (banker)

+Dame Susan Ilene, Lady Rice, DBE, FRSE is a British banker, company and charity director and Chair of Scottish Water, Business Stream, North American Income Trust, and non-executive director of the Office for Budget Responsibility.
+In 2000 she became the first woman to lead a British clearing bank.

 Early life

-Susan Ilene Wunsch was born on 7 March 1946 and grew up in Rhode Island, in the United States.
+Born Susan Ilene Wunsch on 7 March 1946, she grew up in Rhode Island, in the United States.
 She studied biology and philosophy of science at Wellesley College, Massachusetts, United States, graduating in 1967 with a Bachelor of Arts.

-At Wellesley she met Scottish historian Duncan Rice; they married shortly after her graduation and they moved to Scotland together.
+At Wellesley she met Scottish historian Sir Duncan Rice; they married shortly after her graduation and moved to Scotland.
 She then studied philosophy of science at University of Aberdeen, gaining a Master of Letters in 1970.
 Rice and her husband returned to the United States.
-She initially became a medical researcher then an administrator in molecular biology Saybrook College at Yale.
+Initially a published medical researcher in molecular biology, she became an associate dean at Yale.

-She was the Dean of Saybrook College, Yale University (1978–80).
-In 1981, she moved to upstate New York and she worked as Dean of Students at Colgate University.
+She was then Dean of Saybrook College, Yale University (1978–80).
+In 1981, she moved to upstate New York and worked as Dean of Students at Colgate University.

 Banking

-In 1986, she began working for NatWest Bancorp, where she managed a successful community development programme.
-In 1996, her husband was appointed as Vice-Chancellor at the University of Aberdeen and they moved back to Scotland.
+In 1986, she began working for NatWest Bancorp, where she managed a ground-breaking community reinvestement and economic development programme alongside M & A work.
+In 1996, her husband was appointed Vice-Chancellor at the University of Aberdeen, they moved back to Scotland.
 She joined the Bank of Scotland in 1997.

-In September 2000 she was appointed as chief executive of Lloyds TSB Scotland and so become the first woman to lead a British clearing bank.
-In May 2008 took on the role of chairman in addition to this.
-When the Lloyds Banking Group was created by takeover of HBOS that year, Rice was appointed as managing director of Scottish part of the group.
+In September 2000 she was appointed chief executive of Lloyds TSB Scotland and so became the first woman to lead a British clearing bank.
+In May 2008 she took on the additional role of chairman.
+When Lloyds Banking Group was created after the takeover of HBOS that year, Rice was appointed as managing director of the Scottish part of the Group.
 Rice retired from this position in December 2014.

 She became a non-executive director at Scottish and Southern Energy plc (SSE) in 2003, then took the position of senior independent director in 2007.
-In 2011, she became a member of the Council of Economic Advisers.
+In 2011, she became a member of Scotland's Council of Economic Advisers.
 In 2012, she became the first woman to be appointed president of the Scottish Council for Development and Industry.
-In May 2013, she became a non-executive director of Sainsbury's supermarket chain.
+In 2013, she became a non-executive director of supermarket chain Sainsbury's and senior independent director in 2016.
 In March 2015 it was announced that she had been appointed the chair of Scottish Water, taking up the post on 1 June 2015.

-She was a member of the court of the Bank of England, first appointed in 2007, reappointed in 2009, serving until June 2014.
+She was a member of Court of the Bank of England, first appointed in 2007, reappointed in 2009, serving until June 2014.

-She chairs the Chartered Banker Professional Standards Board (CB:PSB), a voluntary initiative supported by nine leading banks in the UK, which was established in October 2011.
-In April 2015, she was also appointed as a non-practitioner member of the Banking Standards Board.
+She chaired the Chartered Banker Professional Standards Board (CB:PSB), a voluntary initiative supported by nine leading banks in the UK, which was established in October 2011.
+In April 2015, she was also appointed as a non-practitioner member of the Banking Standards Board, later the Financial Services Culture Board, and appointed Chair in 2020.

 Cultural roles

-She was chair of the Edinburgh International Book Festival from 2001 to October 2015.